mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 [...]
 In order to *realize* this core of human life, first of all we have to *make arrangement* of circumstances, and the sensory world, and also the movement system, and the gut system, and brain-nerve system.
 Anyway, we have to *make arrangement*.

-That's why Dōgen Zenji said in *Fukanzazengi*, “Cast aside all involvements; cease all affairs.”
+That's why Dōgen Zenji said in *Fukanzazengi*:

+> Cast aside all involvements; cease all affairs.

 This is arrangement of *circumstances*.

 If you meddle with *all involvements* or *all affairs* right in the middle of zazen, you cannot experience calmness.
 You cannot stand up straight, you cannot sit quietly right in the middle of zazen, because there are too many things you are involved in.